25 Best things to do in Milan (2025) – Guide to Milano

 The National Museum of Science and Technology is the largest science and technology museum in Italy.
 Here you will find exhibits ranging from transport and energy to the inventions of Leonardo da Vinci, to whom the museum is dedicated.

 It’s a great tip for a visit with kids as it includes lots of interactive exhibits.
-However, adults will also enjoy it, because there is a lot to see here with lots of interesting information.
+However, adults will also enjoy it, as there is a lot to see.

 Admission and opening hours

-The famous art gallery Pinacoteca di Brera includes some of the greatest works from the 13th century. to 20th century.
+The famous art gallery Pinacoteca di Brera includes one of the of the largest collections of works since the 13th to 20th century.
 The gallery building is a work of art in itself.
 In addition to the collection, you can walk through the beautiful garden full of sculptures or see for yourself how the paintings are restored.

 Art Gallery Pinacoteca di Brera Milan / Museums in Milan